NJUNLP/pydec/docs/_docs/pythonapi/pydec.bias_decomposition/index.md

 """
 ```

+A more general approach is to specify the default arguments for bias decomposition.
+When bias decomposition is called via the addition operator, PyDec passes the configured arguments to the function defining the algorithm via keyword arguments.

 To set the default arguments of the bias decomposition algorithm, use {% include codelink.html name="pydec.set_bias_decomposition_args()" path="pythonapi/pydec/set_bias_decomposition_args" %}.

 To use the specified arguments of the bias decomposition algorithm in a local context, use {% include codelink.html name="pydec.using_bias_decomposition_args()" path="pythonapi/pydec/using_bias_decomposition_args" %}.

+To get the currently set bias decomposition arguments, use {% include codelink.html name="pydec.get_bias_decomposition_args()" path="pythonapi/pydec/get_bias_decomposition_args" %}.

 ## Customizing bias decomposition